Dissertation & Thesis Awards

 - Outstanding Master’s Thesis.
 First Place: $750; Second Place: $250

 The AMS Dissertation & Thesis Awards Committee reviews studies and makes award determinations.

 If your dissertation or thesis has been accepted by an accredited university and meets our assessment criteria, we invite you to submit it to us for our consideration.
-Send a CD plus hard copy to Dr. Phyllis Povell, 14 Gray Avenue, Dix Hills, NY 11746.
+Send a CD of the dissertation in Microsoft Word format plus hard copy to Dr. Phyllis Povell, 14 Gray Avenue, Dix Hills, NY 11746.
 Please be sure to include your contact information: phone and e-mail address.